 At Ritter, we have the Agent Survival Guide blog, which is updated frequently with informative articles on a variety of insurance topics geared toward the goal of success for agents.
 We also offer the Agent Survival Guide podcast, which you can listen to while you are on the go!
 We know your time is precious, so we offer versatile ways for you to keep up with recent news!

 Another way we distribute information to agents is through webinars!
-Our company president, Craig Ritter, annually hosts his State of the Senior Market, which includes news on Medicare regulation, enrollment statistics, and trends within the industry!
+Our CEO, Craig Ritter, annually hosts his State of the Senior Market, which includes news on Medicare regulation, enrollment statistics, and trends within the industry!

 What Does an FMO Do?